mjnrock/fuzzyknights-boardgame/Manual/Normal Mode/Player Turns.md

 An `Alliance` can be made with any Player at any time, and if an `Alliance` forms, then each Player continues to operate independently; however, each Player in the `Alliance` can treat the other `Alliance Members'` `🏰 Cities` and `Mines` and **unoccupied Tiles** for movement.

 *Any other perks or restrictions are determined by the `Alliance Members` themselves.*

+Alliance business is a good situation to introduce `Voting`, if the number of Players warrants it.